-Administrative or nonmanufacturing overhead describes a client’s general business expenses that aren’t related to production, marketing, or research costs.
-They’re costs such as developing and carrying out general business policies, secretarial functions, accounting and legal services, and office-related business costs.
+For accounting professionals, administrative or non-manufacturing overhead describes a client’s general business expenses unrelated to production, marketing, or research costs.
+This includes expenses for things such as developing and carrying out general business policies, secretarial functions, accounting and legal services, and office-related business costs.
 By helping your clients understand why overhead cost allocation matters, you can better help them keep their financials organized for reporting and tax purposes.

-- Repairs, maintenance, depreciation, and other costs of office furniture and equipment
+- Repairs, maintenance, depreciation, and office furniture and equipment costs

 - Office supplies

-When you prepare financial reports the law requires for publicly traded companies or for stockholders, explain to your client you have to show administrative overhead separately from manufacturing overhead.
-When you create their income statements for these purposes, you must list administrative overhead as an expense on the income statement under a selling, general and administrative costs account, or as a separate entry.
-Under Generally Accepted Accounting Principles, administrative overhead is reported for the period the costs are incurred.
+When you prepare the financial reports Canadian law requires for publicly traded companies or for stockholders, your clients must show administrative overhead separately from manufacturing overhead.
+When you create their income statements for these purposes, you must list administrative overhead as an expense under a selling, general, and administrative costs account, or as a separate entry.
+Under Generally Accepted Accounting Principles (GAAP), you report administrative overhead for the period in which your clients incur the costs.

 While it might not seem intuitive for small business owners to separate overhead costs, as their go-to accounting professional, it’s up to you to explain why this benefits them in the long run.
 It also proves advantageous for you when it’s time for you to create financial reports and handle their tax returns.
 QuickBooks Online Accountant offers powerful tools for accounting professionals.
 Sign up for free.